CyberTees/HR-Data/README.md

 # HR-Data
-Arepo documenting attrition analysis of employees.
+A repository documenting attrition analysis of employees.